gilhrpenner/convex-files-control/LLM.md

    - If a new virtual path is provided, update it on the file record.
    - Update all access keys + grants to the new storageId.
    - Delete the original storage object (with retry).

+Special cases:
+- If the target provider is the same and only the virtual path changes:
+  - Convex storage: updates metadata only (no data re-upload).
+  - R2: re-uploads the object to the new key and deletes the old one.
+- If a provided virtual path ends with `/`, the component tries to append the existing filename (derived from the current virtual path or storageId).
+If it cannot infer a name, it throws and asks for a full path.

 Limitation: the transfer flow downloads the entire file into memory before uploading, so it is not optimal for extremely large files.